Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

 **Note,** for this dataset we did not specify a QC threshold or flag(s) in the config.
-We can assign it when calling the :meth:`Data.apply_qc_flags` method.
+We can assign it when calling the :meth:`.Data.apply_qc_flags` method.

     >>> # view the QC threshold specified in the config file
     >>> print(d.qc_threshold, type(d.qc_threshold))